THE THREE WORKS OF GRACE

 “At that day you will know that I am in My Father, and you in Me, and I in you.
 (John 14:20)

-If we would enter the feast of Tabernacles we must obey the words of the Lord and His Apostles.
+If we would enter the feast of Tabernacles we must obey the words of the Lord and His apostles.

 “He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”
 (John 14:21)